 Our Research Philosophy

+To encourage, promote and facilitate research on the biota, physical and chemical environment of the Sanctuary and other relevant Door County habitats.
 The Ridges and surrounding landscapes have been recognized as the most biologically diverse area in the State by the Wisconsin Department of Natural Resources.
 To protect The Ridges, research initiatives must provide an understanding of biodiversity and ecosystem dynamics and connections to the larger landscapes or watersheds.

-For information about some of the recent research and citizen monitoring projects conducted at The Ridges, see The Nature of Research For more detailed information on a particular research project or area, call 920-839-2802 or email.
+For information about some of the other recent research and citizen monitoring projects conducted at The Ridges, see The Nature of Research For more detailed information on a particular research project or area, call 920-839-2802 or email.